 Based on an Ovum report commissioned by Intralinks, 52% of US companies think that they are likely to be fined for noncompliance.
 Moreover, the global management company, Oliver Wyman, predicts that the EU is likely to collect $6 billion in fines and penalties in the first year of enforcement.

 My business is located in the US, there’s no way they can penalize me, right?

 Just because a business is not located in the EU, does not mean it can get away with violating the GDPR.
 The EU judges violations based on a company’s legal presence, not just its location.
 Legal presence is determined by a variety of factors, but the most important question is whether the company is directing business efforts toward EU consumers.

 If you’re seeking out residents or citizens of the EU, you probably have a legal presence in the EU – thereby making it possible for you to be sued by that European citizen in a European court.
 Not convinced that a US court will hold up a ruling from the EU?

 There are a number of ways for European citizens to get judgements from EU courts recognized and enforced in the US.
-In fact, it has been noted that foreign judgements are enforced in the US more often than in any other country.
 However, if you do have a physical presence in the EU (e.g., office location, European bank accounts), then getting US courts involved won’t even be necessary.
 European courts can simply go after the assets that you own in Europe.

 As we’ve outlined above, there are a plethora of considerations that businesses will need to address in order to comply with this regulation.
 But here at Termly, our main concern is how this law will affect your business’s policies.